18F/navair-pa/README.md

 ## Risks and mitigations

-**Risk:** We do not have designated product owners available to make decisions, support this work, provide resources, and work to unblock issues in a timely manner.
+**Risk:** We are not able to receive responses, decisions, support, resources, and assistance to unblock issues in a timely manner.
-**Mitigation:** Identify and select primary and secondary points of contact who can provide this support, with the secondary contact as a fallback mechanism when the primary is unavailable.
+**Mitigation:** Identify and select primary and secondary points of contact who can provide this support quickly throughout the workday during the course of this engagement, with the secondary contact as a fallback mechanism when the primary is unavailable.

-**Risk:** If it takes time to identify/schedule research participants, this could reduce our potential impact.
+**Risk:** We are unable to access data and systems that will be critical to understand the current state at NAVAIR HR, informing this work.
-**Mitigation:** We press hard for contacts/interviews but move forward with other work in the meantime.
+**Mitigation:** We press hard for access to data and systems we need and call out lack of access as a critical blocking issue.
+At the same time, we move forward to make the most use of time as possible.

 **Risk:** Time is, by design, short.
 This engagement can go many ways as we define our eventual scope.
 **Mitigation:** Team to commit to a path early on and dig in.
 Partner accepts that the work done will not be a comprehensive review of everything that is possible.

-**Risk:** We are unable to access data and systems that will be critical to understand the current state at NAVAIR HR, informing this work.
+**Risk:** If it takes time to identify/schedule research participants, this could reduce our potential impact.
-**Mitigation:** We press hard for access to data and systems we need and call out lack of access as a critical blocking issue.
-At the same time, we move forward to make the most use of time as possible.
+**Mitigation:** We press hard for contacts/interviews but move forward with other work in the meantime.

 **Risk:** Important concerns go unaddressed until they swell into larger problems.
 **Mitigation:** Surface obstacles and anxieties early so we can address them as they arise.